kumarabhi6385/microservices_demo1/README.md

 This demo has below parts

-# Microservices - 1
+# Microservice - Topics

-This microservice is used to create topic and categories set up: npm i express dotenv bunyan bunyan-format npm i axios
+This microservice is used to create topic and categories set up:

-# Microservices - 2
+# Microservices - Account

 This microservices is used to generate user and token after verification of credentials.

 # Service Registry

 An application where all microservices will be registered.

+# set up Project

+npm i express dotenv bunyan bunyan-format npm i axios

+# set up mongo db

+npm i mongoose jsonwebtoken
+npm i bycrypt (only for user managment)